SH3LLco/Codex/docs/core/networking/general-networking/3-way-handshake.md

 # The 3-way Handshake
 ## TCP, UDP, and the 3-Way Handshake

-A deep-dive technical explanation of TCP, UDP, and the 3-Way Handshake at an advanced networking level, along with their placement in the OSI model and their classification in terms of ports, protocols, services, functions, and technologies.

----

 ## 1. Placement in the OSI Model

 - **OSI Layer**: TCP (Transmission Control Protocol) and UDP (User Datagram Protocol) both operate at **Layer 4** of the OSI model, the **Transport Layer**.